Tool Introduction

 - A: The output hash value is a hexadecimal string, and its length depends on the selected algorithm (e.g., a 128-bit hash corresponds to 32 hexadecimal characters, and a 256-bit hash corresponds to 64 hexadecimal characters).

-- Data Integrity Verification: The same input data always produces the same hash value.
+- Data integrity verification: The same input data always produces the same hash value.
 Any minor change to the input data will result in a completely different hash value, making it an effective tool for checking data integrity.